datta-g/LowField-Fetal-CINE-CMR/README.md

 This repository contains code to reconstruct CINE fetal CMR at 0.55T at multiple spatial resolutions.
 First, real-time images are reconstructed for motion-correction and cardiac gating.
 Fetal cardiac CINEs are then reconstructed using the corrected data.

 # Citation
-Please cite the following paper, if you are using this code: <br />
+Submitted to Journal of Cardiovascular Magnetic Resonance (24 September 2024) Please cite the following paper, if you are using this code: <br />
 [1] PLACEHOLDER